 • The Medicaid dental program varies from state to state.
 Currently, ten states provide coverage for dentures.

-• In some states, Medicaid has limitations for the different types of dentures.
+• In some states, Medicaid has limitations on the types of dentures it covers.
 To receive dental coverage, you may need to obtain your dentures from a specific provider.

 • If you cannot get your dentures through Medicaid, you can consider other alternatives.
-These include dental insurance, discounts for seniors and dental schools.
+These include dental insurance, senior discounts, and dental school programs.

 • Use Authority Dental to find and book an economical denture dentist near you, or sign up for a dental discount plan and save big on all dental procedures, including dentures.